-Balance at October 3, 2008 \$ 7,874 Decreases based on positions related to prior years (82) Increases based on positions related to current year 1,074 Decreases relating to lapses of applicable statutes of limitations (7) Balance at October 2, 2009 \$ 8,859
+Balance at October 2, 2009 \$ 8,859 Increases based on positions related to prior years 437 Increases based on positions related to current year 11,221 Decreases relating to settlements with taxing authorities Decreases relating to lapses of applicable statutes of limitations (617) Balance at October 1, 2010 \$ 19,900

-The Company's major tax jurisdictions as of October 2, 2009 are the U.S., California, and Iowa.
-For the U.S., the Company has open tax years dating back to fiscal year 1998 due to the carryforward of tax attributes.
-For California, the Company has open tax years dating back to fiscal year 2002 due to the carryforward of tax attributes.
-For Iowa, the Company has open tax years dating back to fiscal year 2002 due to the carryforward of tax attributes.
+The Company's major tax jurisdictions as of October 1, 2010 are the United States, California, and Iowa.
+For the United States, the Company has open tax years dating back to fiscal year 1998 due to the carry forward of tax attributes.
+For California and Iowa, the Company has open tax years dating back to fiscal year 2002 due to the carry forward of tax attributes.